Skip to main content

 Meditation

-Hold Chrysocolla at the base of your throat or between your Heart and Throat Chakras during meditation.
-Visualize a bridge of blue-green light connecting your heart's wisdom to your voice, allowing unspoken feelings to flow gently into words.
-For feminine energy work, meditate with Chrysocolla during the full moon, visualizing the goddess energy of the moon infusing the stone with nurturing wisdom.
-A 10-minute daily practice with Chrysocolla can gradually build confidence in authentic self-expression.
+Hold Chrysocolla at the base of your throat or between the Heart and Throat Chakras.
+Visualize a bridge of blue-green light connecting your heart's wisdom to your voice.
+For feminine energy work, meditate with it during the full moon.
+Even 10 minutes a day can gradually build confidence in authentic self-expression.

 Daily Wear